There isn’t a better example of a country that has successfully challenged and changed its status quo than Colombia.

 Another great thing is that Colombia allows dual citizenship, so you won’t need to renounce your current citizenship if you decide you’d like to obtain a Colombian passport.

-However, there are some cons to the process too.
-First, you will need to pass a language test, as well as a constitution, geography, and history exams to be allowed to become a Colombian citizen.
-Not exactly a hands-off approach.
+However, there are some cons to the process.
+First, you will need to pass a language test, as well as constitution, geography, and history exams to be allowed to gain Colombian citizenship.

-And don’t forget the mandatory military draft for all men under the age of 50.
-You can get out of it if you’ve already served abroad and can prove it.
-There are other ways out of it too.
+And don’t forget the mandatory military service for all men under the age of 50.
+Though keep in mind, you can be excluded for several reasons including having served abroad with proof of service.

 Still keen to start the process?
 Here’s how one can get the Colombian investment visa (and a subsequent passport, if necessary).

 Actually, it couldn’t be simpler and the entire permanent residence application process can be done online by submitting PDF files of all the paperwork of your real estate purchase.
+So, unlike with many other countries, the process of obtaining residence visas and citizenships hasn’t been paused by the COVID-19 pandemic.
 The total cost of applying for the visa is $450.

-Once you get your investor visa, keep in mind that you could lose it if you don’t visit the country at least once every year.
+Once you get your investor visa, keep in mind that you can lose it if you don’t visit the country at least once every 2 years.

-And this is important if you want to work towards the passport, which requires that one’s a permanent resident of the country for at least five years prior to lodging a naturalization application.
+And this is important if you want to work towards a passport, which requires that one is a permanent resident of the country for at least five years prior to lodging a naturalization application.

-To sum it up, $200,000 is the magical number you’ll need to keep in mind when it comes to the price of your desired real estate.
+To sum it up, about $170,000 is the magical number you’ll need to keep in mind when it comes to the price of your desired real estate.

-NOTE: The amount of $200,000 must be registered on the deed or the property purchase.
-Some property owners will try to register a lower price to pay less tax, but you mustn’t let that happen.
-Our advice would be to look for a property above the required minimum investment amount and then try to negotiate it down.
+NOTE: The amount of approximately $170,000 must be registered on the deed or the property purchase.
+Some property owners will try to register a lower price to pay less tax, but you must ensure that does not happen.
+Our advice would be to look for the property above the required minimum investment amount and then try to negotiate it down.
 The other way around simply won’t work.

 Colombia Real Estate – FAQs